History of the France national football team: 2000–2006

-France won the Confederations Cup in 2001, then suffered first round elimination at the 2002 FIFA World Cup.
-One of the greatest shocks in World Cup history saw France fall to a 1–0 defeat by debutantes Senegal in the opening game of the tournament.
+At Euro 2000 France won the tournament becoming the second team in history to win both the World Cup and European Championship after Germany in 1972 and 1974.
+At the final France led by Roger Lemerre faced another golden generation team Italy who previously met at the 1998 World Cup quarter-finals.
+France struggled a lot during the final with a goal from Italian striker Marco Delvecchio in the 55th minute.
+However a dying pressure France got the last minute goal from newcomer Sylvain Wiltord, followed by a golden goal from David Trezeguet which France ended up winning the entire tournament defeating the Italians 2-1 in extra time.
+After their European Championship triumph victory, France would win the Confederations Cup in 2001, then suffered first round elimination at the 2002 FIFA World Cup.
+One of the greatest shocks in World Cup history saw France fall to a 1–0 defeat by debutantes Senegal in the opening game of the tournament, followed by a draw 0-0 against Uruguay and then suffered 2-0 against Denmark (who they got revenge against the French after there two previous tournament matches in 1998 and 2000 in which France won).
 After France finished bottom of the group without scoring, Lemerre was dismissed and was replaced by Jacques Santini.
 France became the second nation to be eliminated in the first round while holding the World Cup crown, the first one being Brazil in 1966.
 After the 2010, 2014 and 2018 World Cup, Italy, Spain and Germany were also added to this list.
 A full strength team started out strongly in UEFA Euro 2004, and were beaten in the quarter-finals by the eventual winners Greece.
 Santini resigned as coach and Raymond Domenech was picked as his replacement.

 France struggled in the early qualifiers for the 2006 FIFA World Cup.
 This prompted Domenech to persuade several past members out of international retirement to help the national team qualify, which they accomplished following a 4–0 win over Cyprus on the final day of qualifying.
 In the 2006 FIFA World Cup, France finished undefeated in the group stage portion and advanced all the way to the final defeating the likes of Spain, Brazil, and Portugal along the way.
 France took on Italy in the final.
 Zidane scored an early penalty, while Marco Materazzi equalized 12 minutes later.
 Zidane was shown a red card and was sent off in his last ever national match after headbutting Materazzi.
 Italy won 5–3 on penalties to win the 2006 FIFA World Cup.